rhsewell/Sewell_CSCI2270_FinalProject/README.md

 Robert Sewell

 OPEN ISSUES/BUGS
 Currently, there are no known issues; however there are several improvements that I am looking to make.
-As of now the text file is only updated after the user wins instead of also happening when the user changes a question or an answer (as only the tree in that instance is changed), so it would be nice to have another function to do this.
-Also, I'm questioning if it would be logical to add an option to delete a node, as the very nature of this requires each child node to be reliant on only its parents question and cannot be moved to some other question without checking to see if it is a logical placement, but if someone can think of a way to do this that makes sense, that could be added.
-Lastly, I'm hoping to add a method to insert a question into the tree given it's parent and wether it would be a yes or a no to it's parent's question.
+I'm questioning if it would be logical to add an option to delete a node, as the very nature of this requires each child node to be reliant on only its parents question and cannot be moved to some other question without checking to see if it is a logical placement, but if someone can think of a way to do this that makes sense, that could be added.
+There are other potential areas to improve userability that I would consider adding.